bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 The easiest thing, and it's I guess less relevant now because people are more aware of that risk in general, is they can do a double spend attack on you.
 So let's say you're expecting money from somebody, you're expecting coins from somebody, and you see this transaction appear in your mempool, so in your memory, but it's not yet in a block and you're happy.

-Van Wirdum: 00:03:52

-But

-Provoost: 00:03:52

-now it turns out that this person is actually sending you that transaction over the wire, but to the outside world he's sending a very different transaction and so then a new block arrives but you're not going to see that block.
+But now it turns out that this person is actually sending you that transaction over the wire, but to the outside world he's sending a very different transaction and so then a new block arrives but you're not going to see that block.

-Van Wirdum: 00:04:07

-He's sending a conflicting transaction is what you mean he's sending the same coins to someone else yeah

-Provoost: 00:04:12

-to himself probably yeah And so you think you've got this unconfirmed transaction and it's going towards you and you're not seeing any new blocks, but you think, okay, I guess, you know, this is good.
+He's sending a conflicting transaction is what you mean he's sending the same coins to someone else to himself probably and so you think you've got this unconfirmed transaction and it's going towards you and you're not seeing any new blocks, but you think, okay, I guess, you know, this is good.
 It's mine.

 Van Wirdum: 00:04:24